Cyber-F0x/Cyber-F0x.github.io/_posts/2020-04-10-Vulnserver-TRUN.md

 ### Conclusion

 I hope you find this tutorial somewhat useful.
-I am aiming to get one of these miniseries done once away with the difficulty ramping up as we progress.
+I am aiming to get a post done once a week with the difficulty ramping up as we progress.

 Turns out my Python3 is not as bad as I thought it was, just a few stumbling blocks